Cover photo by Gary Brown.

 Length up to 57mm; Wingspan attains 82mm.

-Most like Orthetrum stemmale (Bold Skimmer).
+The Banded Skimmer is most like Orthetrum stemmale (Bold Skimmer).
 The most reliable way to differentiate between the two is by examining the morphology of the secondary genitalia.
 This needs to be carefully examined as the genitalia are quite similar.
-Additionally the cerci/claspers of Orthetrum brachiale are mostly black, while those of Orthetrum stemmale are largely white.
+Additionally, the cerci/claspers of Orthetrum brachiale are mostly black, while those of Orthetrum stemmale are largely white.

 Click here for more details on identification.